delaneyj/datastar/backends/go/site/static/md/reference/plugins_attributes.md

 If any signal in the expression changes, the event listener will be updated to reflect the new value of the signal automatically.

-**Note:** the `data-on-*` matches DOM events, however there is a special case for `data-on-load` which is triggered when the element is loaded into the DOM.
+**Note:** the `data-on-*` matches DOM events, however there are currently a few special cases.

+1.  `data-on-load` which is triggered when the element is loaded into the DOM.
+2.  `data-on-raf` which is triggered on every requestAnimationFrame event.

 #### Modifiers